danhounshell/gatsby-source-graffiti-sqlserver/README.md

           }
         ],
         query: {
           categoryId: null,         // will only get posts from that category id when set
           includeComments: false
         },
-          offlineMode: false, // for testing when true will use static data instead of hitting your db
-          excerptLength: 250
+        descriptionLength: 250
       }
     }

 ## Query: